 - 2.1 Mr & Mrs Holmes are freehold owners and proprietors of the Moorend Golf Course at Woodford Road in Bramhall and also reside adjacent to the Golf Course at Moorend Farm on Woodford Road.
-The CPO includes various parcels of land in the ownership of Mr & Mrs Holmes and comprised in CPO plot references: 5/7 and 5/7A-M inclusive. - 2.2 An objection to the CPO was lodged on behalf of Mr & Mrs Holmes by Roger Hannah & Company in a letter to the Secretary of State for Transport dated 30 January 2014 (refer to Appendix 1).
-This set out a range of concerns with regard to the need and justification for the proposed link road, the funding for the scheme and whether in this case compulsory purchase was in fact, being used as a last resort.
-In addition to these broader concerns, the objection expressly challenged the extent of the land take being sought from Mr & Mrs Holmes' ownership and requested, in the event of the Secretary of State being minded to confirm the Order, that land to the north and south of the actual new road alignment should be removed from the CPO.
-This part of the objections related specifically to land comprised in plot references 5/7A, 5/7D and 5/7B (for access purposes). - 2.3 On 23 May 2014, Squire Sanders (now Squires Patton Boggs) wrote to the Secretary of State (refer to Appendix 2) to supplement the grounds of objection in relation to Plots 5/7A and 5/7D which is proposed for acquisition as "Exchange Land" to replace other land which currently form part of an area of public space which is said by the Acquiring Authority to be required for the proposed road.
-That letter amplified the grounds of objection to the proposed acquisition of the Exchange Land as follows: - The CPO seeks the acquisition of a substantially larger area of land as "Exchange Land" than that which will be lost from the existing area of public open space and such action would, in the objectors' view, require a very clear justification; - (ii) Not only has no clear justification been given for the larger land take, but in practice no justification whatever has been set out by the Acquiring Authority for the proposed acquisition; - (iii) No assessment appears to have been undertaken by the Acquiring Authority as to what other land might be provided as replacement open space so as to avoid the need for the compulsory purchase of Mr & Mrs Holmes' land. - (iv) In the absence of any such assessment or clear justification, it is impossible for the objectors or the Secretary of State to form a balanced view as to whether or not there is a compelling case in the public interest for the compulsory acquisition of Plots 5/7A and 5/7D.

-- (v) In light of the above the use of compulsory purchase powers in respect of the Exchange Land is not proportionate and the Order should not be confirmed with these plots included. - 2.4 On the same day (23 May 2014), Squire Sanders also submitted an objection (refer to Appendix 3) to the Acquiring Authority's application for a certificate in relation to the provision of Exchange Land in respect of the public open space to be lost as a consequence of the CPO.
-This letter sets out the objectors' concerns as to the lack of justification for the acquisition of the much larger area of land and argued that this does not meet the principle of equivalence which is to be applied by the Secretary of State when deciding whether or not to issue a Certificate under S19(1)(a) of the 1981 Act.
-The letter requested that the Secretary of State should not grant a Certificate in relation to the application.
+The CPO includes various parcels of land in the ownership of Mr & Mrs Holmes and comprised in CPO plot references: 5/7 and 5/7A-M inclusive. - 2.2 An objection to the CPO was lodged on behalf of Mr & Mrs Holmes by Roger Hannah & Company in a letter to the Secretary of State for Transport dated 30 January 2014.
+This letter (enclosed at Appendix 1) out a range of concerns with regard to the need and justification for the proposed link road, the funding for the scheme and whether in this case compulsory purchase was in fact, being used as a last resort.
+The objection expressly challenged the extent of the land take being sought from Mr & Mrs Holmes' ownership and requested, in the event of the Secretary of State being minded to confirm the Order, that land to the north and south of the actual new road alignment should be removed from the CPO. - 2.3 On 23 May 2014, Squire Sanders (now Squires Patton Boggs) wrote to the Secretary of State to supplement the grounds of objection in relation to Plots 5/7A and 5/7D which is proposed for acquisition as "Exchange Land".
+The letter is enclosed at Appendix 2. - 2.4 On the same day (23 May 2014), Squire Sanders also submitted an objection (enclosed at Appendix 3) to the Acquiring Authority's application for a certificate in relation to the provision of Exchange Land in respect of the public open space to be lost as a consequence of the CPO, setting out the objectors' concerns as to the lack of justification for the acquisition of the much larger area of land and argued that this does not meet the principle of equivalence which is to be applied by the Secretary of State when deciding whether or not to issue a Certificate under S19(1)(a) of the 1981 Act.
+The letter requested that the Secretary of State should not grant a Certificate under S19(1)(a) of the 1981 Act in relation to the application.
 The Secretary of State has subsequently directed that my clients' objection to the S19 application should be considered at this Public Inquiry alongside their objection, and those of other objectors, to the compulsory purchase order. - 2.5 My evidence therefore relates to the objections both to the S19 application and to the CPO.
-However, in respect of the CPO my evidence is concerned only with my clients' objections in respect of the proposed Exchange Land comprised in CPO Plots 5/7A and 5/7D. - 2.6 My clients wish their other objections to the CPO to be considered by the Inspector and the Secretary of State on the basis of the written objections dated 30 January 2014 from Roger Hannah & Company.
+However, in respect of the CPO my evidence is concerned only with my clients' objections in respect of the proposed Exchange Land comprised in CPO Plots 5/7A and 5/7D.